ve3wwg/stm32f103c8t6/README.md

 LICENSE:
 --------

-All files covered by _this_ repo (_except_ those files copied from libopencm3 and FreeRTOS), are covered by the Gnu Lesser General Public License Version 3.
+All files covered by _this_ repo (_except_ those copied from libopencm3 and FreeRTOS, or otherwise marked), are covered by the GNU Lesser General Public License Version 3.
 See the file named LICENSE.